© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Pricaston Farmhouse is a scheduled monument protected by Cadw under reference PE451.
 View the official record →

-Pricaston Farmhouse is a medieval farmstead located in Pembrokeshire, Wales, with a recorded heritage designation as a Scheduled Ancient Monument under Cadw reference PE451.
+Pricaston Farmhouse is a medieval farmstead located in Pembrokeshire, Wales, that provides evidence of agricultural settlement and subsistence practices in the region during the medieval period.
 It is designated a Scheduled Ancient Monument by Cadw under reference PE451.

 Pricaston Farmhouse dates from the medieval period, and is classified as a farmstead.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Pricaston Farmhouse is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is PE451.